Rajpratik71/Mininet-wiki/FAQ.md

 You probably should do a Google search on something like [linux generate packets](http://google.com/search?q=linux+generate+packets) or [linux traffic generator](http://google.com/search?q=linux+traffic+generator).

+It's also easy to generate packets in Python using `scapy`.

+if you want to generate or decode OpenFlow messages, you should look at various controller frameworks like POX or OpenFlow messaging libraries like OpenFlowJ or LOXI.

 ***
 <a id=headers></a>
 ### How do I **modify packet headers** using Mininet?

-Asking this question usually means you haven't read or understood the documentation.
+Asking this question usually means you haven't read or understood the documentation and that you don't understand what OpenFlow is.

 Use OpenFlow.
 Please go through the OpenFlow tutorial and consult the OpenFlow specification.